Updated November 30, 2020.

 The California Consumer Privacy Act (CCPA) empowers Californians with new rights to autonomy over the data they generate every day.

 The CCPA is the first major US privacy legislation to be enforced in the wake of the European General Data Protection Regulation (GDPR), that took effect in May 2018.

 In this blogpost, we make a detailed comparison of CCPA vs GDPR.
 What are the main differences?
 How do they overlap?
 And how do you make your website compliant?

-It entered into force on January 1, 2020 in the US after the European GDPR reshaped how data privacy law looks on May 25, 2018.
+It entered into force on January 1, 2020 in the US after the European GDPR reshaped how data privacy law looks in May 2018.

 Sure, Maine and Nevada have also passed new privacy legislation or amendments to existing laws, and Nevada’s privacy law actually took effect on October 1, 2019.